A Linear-complexity Tensor Butterfly Algorithm for Compressing High-dimensional Oscillatory Integral Operators: Proposed Tensor Algorithms

 \subsubsection{Complexity Analysis}

-Here we provide an analysis of computational complexity and memory requirement of the proposed construction algorithm (\cref{alg:tensor_bf_const}) and contraction algorithm (\cref{alg:tensor_bf_apply}), assuming that the tensor butterfly rank $r_t$ is a small constant and $d>1$.
+Here we provide an analysis of computational complexity and memory requirement of the proposed construction algorithm (\cref{alg:tensor_bf_const}) and contraction algorithm (\cref{alg:tensor_bf_apply}), assuming that the tensor butterfly rank $r_t$ is a small constant and $d>1$. \ylrev{Recall that the $2d$-mode tensor $\ts{K}$ has size $n$ and a binary tree ($\mathcal{T}_{{t^0_k}}$ or $\mathcal{T}_{s^0_k}$) of $L$ levels along each mode $k$. $L^c=L/2$ denotes the middle level.
+We refer the readers to \cref{tab:notation} to recall the notations of the multi-set, $k^{th}$ set, mid-level subtensor, transfer matrix, and interpolation matrix, etc.}

 At Step (1) of \cref{alg:tensor_bf_const}, each level $1\leq l\leq L^c$ has $\#\midx{s}=O(\sqrt{n}^d)$, $\#\midx{\tau}=2^{dl}$, $\#\nu=O(\sqrt{n}/2^{l})$ for each mode $k\leq d$.
 Each $\mat{W}^{\midx{s},k}_{\midx{\tau},\nu}$ requires $O(r_t^2)$ storage, and $O(r_t^{2d+1})$ computational time when proxy indices $\hat{\midx{\tau}}$, $\hat{\midx{s}}$ are being used.
 The storage requirement and computational cost for $\mat{W}^{\midx{s},k}_{\midx{\tau},\nu}$ are: